CatTalk2/Face-recognition/README.md

 There are some Libraries and papers about it.

-If you are interested in this, you can follow and pull requests, wish you can add more and more souce about face-recoginition
+If you are interested in this, you can follow and pull requests.
+We can try to make it more perfect.

 Library
 --------